SoAanyip/chatting-for-Tencent/readme.md

 Chatting
 ===================================
-Using Node.js and Socket.io, with help of Angular and Bootstrap
+Using Node.js and Socket.io, with help of Vue and Bootstrap
 -----------------------------------

 ```